GPI Sustainable development

 Monique Bennett holds a Master’s degree in International Relations from the University of the Witwatersrand.
 She is currently pursuing her Doctorate in Political Science at Stellenbosch University funded by the Peace Research Institute of Oslo.
 She enjoys a mixed-methods approach to research across topics such as governance, environmental issues, human security and peacebuilding within the African context.
 She supports her research team by providing data-driven evidence for their research/op-eds and writes for various South Africa news outlets.

-Nnaemeka is pursuing his Master’s degree in e-Science (Data Science) at the University of the Witwatersrand, supported by the DSI-NICIS NEPTTP scholarship.
-Much of his research focuses on quantitative social analysis, human development, governance, and migration.
-He has published research in journals such as The Africa Governance Papers and Africanus: Journal of Development Studies.
-He has experience working as a Data Consultant at DataEQ Consulting and teaching at the Federal University of Lafia in Nigeria and the University of the Witwatersrand in Johannesburg.
+Nnaemeka is a data analyst and researcher at Good Governance Africa.
+He completed his Masters degree in e-Science (Data Science) at the University of the Witwatersrand, supported by a scholarship from the South African government’s Department of Science and Innovation.
+Much of his research explores socio-political issues like human development, governance, disinformation, bias, and polarisation, using data science and AI techniques.
+He has published research in scholarly journals like Politeia, Journal of Social Development in Africa, and The Africa Governance Papers.
+He has experience working as a Data Consultant at DataEQ Consulting and teaching at the Federal University, Lafia in Nigeria and the University of the Witwatersrand in Johannesburg.

 Head of Governance Insights and Analytics | Website | + posts